gnicol/GitSwarm/perforce_swarm/doc-ce/downgrade_ee_to_ce/README.md

 ## Downgrade to GitSwarm

-After performing the above mentioned steps, you are now ready to downgrade your $GitSwarm$ installation to GitSwarm.
+After performing the above mentioned steps, you are now ready to downgrade your GitSwarm EE installation to GitSwarm.

 **Package Installations**